Most Famous Logos With a Deer

 Logo Queensland Government

-For the Queensland Government, the logo is an important part of the corporate identity.
-In structure, it almost exactly repeats the coat of arms of this Australian state.
-Here the deer is represented as a heraldic figure.
-He stands on his hind limbs on the left side and, together with a crane, holds a shield, where the heads of a ram and a bull, a sheaf of wheat, and a pillar of gold with tools for mining are depicted in four segments.
-On the top are two stalks of sugar cane and a knight’s shield, and on the bottom of the ribbon is the state motto in Latin: “Audax at Fidelis.”
-The symbols on the shield represent the main industries of the state in the 19th century, and the deer shows the connection between Australia and Great Britain because the coat of arms of the Queensland colony was presented personally by Queen Victoria.
+The logo is a crucial component of the Queensland government’s corporate identity.
+In its structure, it almost completely repeats the coat of arms of this Australian state.
+The deer is represented here as a heraldic figure.
+He stands on his hind limbs on the left side and, together with a crane, holds a shield, on which in four segments are depicted the heads of a ram and a bull, a sheaf of wheat, and a golden pole with tools for mining.
+At the top are two stalks of sugar cane and a knight’s shield, and at the bottom of the ribbon is the state motto in Latin: “Audax at Fidelis.”
+The symbols on the shield represent the state’s major industries in the 19th century, and the stag symbolizes Australia’s connection to Great Britain, as the coat of arms of the colony of Queensland was a personal gift from Queen Victoria.

 Game of Thrones